Which is best for your family – our Unit Program Tools or Daily Lesson Plans? Here’s what you need to know.

 The most important difference between these two programs is you.

-- You’d like nothing better than having curated book lists, assignment ideas, and the Teacher’s Overview of each time period, so you’re not starting from scratch to feel organized.
+- You’d like nothing better than having curated book lists, assignment ideas, and a Teacher’s Overview of each time period, so you have a structure to follow instead of starting from scratch.
+But you’re going to make any curricula you use your own.

 - You want to be free to take your time and go down rabbit trails as they appear.